subos2008/binance-tool/README.md

 adds a trade_definition to redis and associated tools that take a trade_id and retrieve and execute that trade.
 This can thus be used for executing trades using a remote cluster.

+The next major step for this codebase is to split it up into services that can be updated from CI.
+At the moment each run manages a complete individual trade and we pray the processes never restart.
+This needs to be moved to a model where state is in Redis and the services are all restartable.

+First target is getting orderId's in redis.

 # TODO